 A cable glute kickback is an isolation exercise for the glutes.
 It is performed using a cable machine.
 Because it’s an isolation exercise, the target muscles work almost exclusively.

 Cable glute kickbacks are great for enhancing the shape of the hip and butt that’s so aesthetically popular today.
 Street clothes and workout apparel alike are designed to highlight these features for both women and men.

-In this write-up, we’re going to discuss the cable glute kickback and two terrific (and probably better) alternatives that deliver optimum return-on-investment for your time and effort in the gym.
+In this write-up, we’re going to discuss the cable glute kickback and a few alternatives that deliver optimum return-on-investment for your time and effort in the gym.

 In the cable glute kickback, the hip joint moves into extension behind the body.
 The knee shouldn’t flex.

 Set the pulley low on the cable machine upright and attach an ankle strap.
 With the strap as low on your ankle as possible, stand a couple of steps away facing the cable machine.

 While keeping the leg almost completely straight, use your hip muscles to pull back as far as possible without letting your hips roll to the side.
 Move the weight stack under control and don’t actually “kick”.

 It’s OK to slightly bend at the knee for comfort, just don’t dynamically flex the knee during the exercise.

 Concentrate on engaging the glute instead of your lower leg.
 Imagine that the hip is a motorized hinge and the glute is the motor.